When we talk to other travellers, Brunei never seems to be on anyone’s radar, again I ask, why?

 The Royal Regalia Museum

-You can easily walk to The Royal Regalia Museum and entry is free, just like all museums in Brunei.
+You can easily walk to The Royal Regalia Museum and, like all museums in Brunei, there is free entry.
 This particular museum is purely dedicated to the life of the Sultan and displays artefacts and presents given to him by rich and powerful world leaders from various countries.
 There are many photos of the Sultan depicting his life, hobbies, plus a replica of his throne room from his palace.

 The main room contains a re-creation of the Sultan’s coronation which includes the original golden chariot used in 1968.
 If you are allergic to gold, I would stay away from this Museum, it is literally dripping in it, there is gold as far as the eye can see!